Everything You Need To Know About Shipping Cookies By Mail

 Place the container inside a slightly larger shipping box.
 Stuff the surrounding gap with crumpled recyclable paper, scrap fabric, or an additional gift—a scarf, gloves or rolled socks.
 When you think all is set, give the box a light shake, understanding the mailing process might not be as gentle.
 If nothing shifts with the movement, you’re good to go.

 The postal system has been functioning at holiday levels since the pandemic began, and will undoubtedly ramp up as the days continue.
-Canada Post advises sending national packages between December 9-16 via Regular Parcel service and all the way up to December 21 for Priority.
+Canada Post advises sending national packages by December 8 via Regular Parcel service and all the way up to December 20 for Priority.
 The safest bet is to send perishables sooner than later, and choose the fastest method that is financially sensible.

-Canada Post’s new flat-rate boxes (available in multiple sizes) are an “if it fits, it ships” solution with a stress-free, set fee for packages under 5 kg.
+Canada Post’s flat-rate boxes (available in multiple sizes) are an “if it fits, it ships” solution with a stress-free, set fee for packages under 5 kg.
 They are handled slightly faster than basic service.

 All this said, don’t fret.
-Even if it’s late, however many crumbs are in the box upon arrival, and no matter if nonpareils are disarray, the gift will be welcomed with cheer.
-Although the holidays are undeniably different this time around, there is pleasure in sharing, the appreciation of the giving, and comfort in the enduring taste of tradition.
+Even if it’s late, however many crumbs are in the box upon arrival, and no matter if nonpareils are in disarray, the gift will be welcomed with cheer.
+There is pleasure in sharing, the appreciation of the giving, and comfort in the enduring taste of tradition.
+Here’s a couple of favourites to get started with.